Romario Rösch

-Romario Steffen Rösch (born 1 July 1999) is a German professional footballer who plays as a right winger for club VfL Bochum.
+Romario Steffen Rösch (born 1 July 1999) is a German professional footballer who plays as a right winger for club Preußen Münster.

 Career

 Rösch made his professional debut for Roda JC Kerkrade in the Eerste Divisie on 23 August 2019, coming on as a substitute in the 66th minute for Juan Alonso against NEC, with the home match finishing as a 1–2 loss.

 On 27 June 2022, Rösch returned to SSV Ulm.

 On 26 June 2025, Rösch signed a one-year deal with VfL Bochum.